root-hunter/xvault/README.md

 Special thanks to:

 - [pfalcon/canterbury-corpus](https://github.com/pfalcon/canterbury-corpus) — a collection of small files widely used for compression algorithm benchmarking and validation.
 It is used in XVault to test binary and textual file integrity through automated tests.

+## TODO

+- Queue for write and read to/from file volume